DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 If the players reveal Stella’s fate, Lady Wachter’s eyes tighten, and she asks them for a full explanation of how Stella came to inhabit her current state.

 When the players have finished their story, Lady Wachter states that she believes them to be playing a cruel joke upon her and her family, and asks whether they have any means of proving their claims.
-(She refuses to journey to the Vallakovich manor if the players suggest using the *spirit mirror* to allow her to view Stella directly, dismissing it as a “foolish” suggestion.)

 The players can persuade Lady Wachter to deactivate the protective circle around Wachterhaus and allow Stella to manifest there (and so prove the players’ story) with a successful DC 10 Charisma (Persuasion) check.
 The players succeed on the check automatically if they have previously won Lady Wachter’s favor (such as by killing Izek).